College Planning Calendars

 ❻ Explore summer opportunities.
 Look for a job, internship or volunteer position that will help you learn about a field of interest.

-❶ Take the PLAN Test.
+❶ Take the PSAT Test.
 This is practice for taking college entrance exams.
 Based on your scores, you can work on any of your academic weaknesses.

 ❷ Are you interested in attending a U.S. military academy?
 If so, you should request a precandidate questionnaire.